 - Dutch Elm Disease (PDF) (Minnesota Department of Agriculture brochure)

-- Oak Wilt (PDF) (Minnesota Dept of Agriculture brochure)
+- Oak Wilt (PDF) (Minnesota Department of Agriculture brochure)

 The homeowner should take competitive bids for tree removal services.
 The competitive bid process ensures owners that they are receiving reliable services at the lowest possible cost.
-Please call Public Works at 952-939-1382 for the most current tree contractor list.
 The City does not license tree contractors.
 Always ask to see a copy of the contractor’s bonding and insurance.
 View a list of tree contractors.